-International Student Applicants must meet the minimum academic requirements for admission as set by the Office of Graduate Education and the academic program department.
+International Student Applicants must meet the minimum academic requirements for admission as set by the College of Graduate Studies and the academic program department.
 Applicants must provide credentials to satisfy U.S. immigration regulations.
 Applications for international students should be submitted one year prior to the date of expected attendance.
 International students must also provide the following:

 - Completed Graduate Admissions Application.